tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **Interpretation**: For MeCI, nb = MeCI.
 For example, nb = 0.15 indicates the group means are modestly separated relative to the pooled variability; nb = 0.80 indicates the means are far from equality.
 **Neutrality**: μ₁ = μ₂ (T = 0, no difference between groups)
 **Pairs with**: CFQ
 **Note**: Primary robustness metric for continuous outcomes; uses only published summary statistics and complements CFQ, which measures fragility of the corresponding significance classification.
 The t-statistic is already standardized (incorporates both mean difference and sampling variability), so the NBF scale parameter S = 1, making MeCI directly parallel to DTI for correlations.
+In CI-only implementations based on a published 95% CI for the mean difference, MeCI is computed from a reconstructed t-statistic using the z-based approximation described in §3.7; such values are asymptotic/approximate.

 ### 4.4 DTI — Distance to Independence ⭐